TEAS V Questions

 For both the sub-sections, the students are required to understand the given passages and using their analytical and logical ability they would have to draw inferences.
 Questions pertaining to the passages are given at the end and the students are required to answer them with the information given in the passage alone.

 The Language Section

 Communication skills are one of the most important skills a nursing student should possess.
-The areas through which the TEAS tests a student's communication skills are:
+The areas through which a student's communication skills are assessed include:

 - Grammar and Word Meaning in Context

 There are 55 testing items and the time duration is 65 minutes.

 The official website or other websites and books are the main sources of test questions.